-A total of 9 sets of input parameters typical for the month of February were generated.
+Nine sets of input parameters typical for the month of February were generated.
 These were used in 9 separate experimental runs, each with a duration of 7 days.
-The online algorithms had 16 hour optimisation horizons, with 15 minutes for the first two time steps and 30 minute time steps for the remainder of the horizon.10 The reactive and perfect controllers had 15 minute time steps.
-The 2-stage algorithm sampled 60 scenarios for each second stage.
-The amount of time spent optimising in Gurobi per day was on average 1 second for the expectation algorithm and 4 minutes for the 2-stage algorithm (using a single core of an Intel i7-2600 3.4GHz CPU).
-Whilst the 2-stage is much slower, its computational time can still be considered small when spread out over a day.
+The online algorithms had 16 hour optimisation horizons, with 15 minutes for the first two time steps and 30 minute time steps for the remainder of the horizon.
+The reactive and perfect controllers had 15 minute time steps.
+The 2-stage algorithm sampled 30 scenarios in its second stages.

-The controller costs are plotted in Fig. 2a for each experimental run.
+The controller costs are plotted in Figure 2a for each of the 9 experimental runs.
 These results are adjusted to account for any energy that remains in the battery, EV, or hot water system at the end of an experimental run.
 This is done by valuing the left-over energy at the average RTP for the last 24 hours.
-Without this adjustment it would not be a fair comparison since any controller that anticipates the need to store energy for a future purpose would perform poorly if it does so just before the experiment ends.
-This is an artefact of the finite length of our experimental runs; with very long durations this problem goes away as the left-over energy costs become insignificant.
+Without this adjustment it would not be fair to compare the controllers, since any controller that anticipates the need to store energy for a future purpose, would perform poorly if it does so just before the experiment ends.
+This is an artefact of the finite length of our experimental runs; with very long durations this problem goes away as the costs associated with left-over stored energy become insignificant.